 Have you got a winch on your truck or ATV?
 This is another way to raise a box blind.
 Get a long piece of rope and build a very big A-frame (at least 16’ tall) out of some small trees or 2x6 Ts (nailed and tied together about 12” from the top).
 Dig a couple of good-sized holes and drop the legs of your frame in there.
 The A-frame will need to be upright, but leaning towards the stand.
 The rope should go over the top of the A-frame and be attached to the top of the stand.
 Allow a safe distance and winch the box blind up.
 Don't forget to build (or take) a ladder or steps to get to the door once you raise it.

 The beauty of being elevated is that you can see a lot better, as far as observing goes.
 You can see further and watch the deer approach.
 When you’re up there, it keeps your scent up higher and disperses it better so you’re less likely to get noticed.

 While you’re anxiously awaiting the hunting season, make sure everything’s been checked and ready.
 Anchoring down the bottom all the way would help a lot ‘cause you might have bad weather.

 Hunters may only have an opportunity to hunt for once or twice a year, but if the location of the box blind is good, you can hope to make big bucks or maybe somebody’s first doe.
-Call or chat with us now so we can assist you in choosing and raising the best box blind and stand for you.
+Call or chat with us now so we can assist you in choosing and raising the best elevated hunting blinds blind and stand for you.
 Don’t miss out on what we’ve got coming up for you!